sevrinn/data-structures/linked-list/README.md

 - **Singly Linked Lists:** Each node contains only one pointer to next node.
 - **Doubly Linked Lists:** Each node contains two pointers.
 One to next node and one to previous node.
 - **Circular Linked Lists:** Circular linked lists are a variation where the last node points to the first node or any node before it, forming a loop.

+### Usage

+Linked lists should be used for large lists of data where the total number of items in the list changes.

+Conversely, arrays are better for small lists where maximum number is known.

 ### Resources